JonathanC13/Exercise-Routines/server/test-cases.md

             {
                 message:  Validation failed for the following fields: Please provide an exercise name!
             }
-        3. No document created in the collection 'accountExercises'.
+        3. No document created in the collection 'accountexercises'.

-    *Status*: todo
+    *Status*: Pass

 - Test 2: Successfully create an account exercise document.
     *Description*: